 - Need – Transmitters are essential for a successful project

-- Project Design – Feasibility of the study (timeframe, number of subjects, well-balanced)
+- Project Design – Feasibility of the study (timeframe, number of subjects, well-balanced design)

 - Public Education – Broad reach of the project with special consideration for involving youth